Contact: rtweber2 [at] cs [dot] washington [dot] edu

 Every week the theory group has a talk where a group member describes a (hopefully) cute and interesting result over lunch.
 Notes from some of my talks are below.
 Trying to fit the contents of these notes into the 30 minute time slot is still an open problem.

-In Summer 2018, I am the instructor for CSE 332 (Data Structures and Parallelism).
+In Summer 2018, I was the instructor for CSE 332 (Data Structures and Parallelism).

 I've been a TA for the following courses: